Colors for Kids – Learn Colors 1 to 10

 This is black color.

-💡 White light splits into a rainbow with a prism.
+White light can split into rainbow colors with a prism.

 Transcript